NikKowPHP/mi/src/content/book/en/chapters/chapter-10.md

 Frank sighed, rubbing his temples.
 "Then he delivered the punchline."

 *David leaned forward in the chair opposite Frank's desk, his expression one of grave concern.
-"The thing is, Frank," he'd said, his voice a confidential murmur, "Maria even admitted it to me herself.
-She told me she's seeing the 'same patterns' from the Acme disaster in her own team.
+"She finally let her guard down with me, Frank, and I was glad to see it," he'd said, his voice a confidential murmur.
+"She admitted she's seeing the 'same patterns' from the Acme disaster in her own team.
 Her words, not mine.
 She's worried, and frankly, so am I."*

 Frank watched her face, his own expression grim.
-"He twisted your empathy into an admission of doubt, Maria.
+"He framed it as a moment of kinship.
+He made your empathy sound like a secret confession between allies.
+He twisted it into an admission of doubt, Maria.
 He used your own tool against you."

 "What?
 No," Maria said, stunned.
 "That's not what I said at all.
 I was just trying to understand his perspective."